santisbon/InvokeAI/docs/installation/INSTALL_DOCKER.md

 wget https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth
 ```

-# Option A - Local deployment
+# Option A - Docker on local machine

 This example shows a local deployment on a Mac with Apple silicon.
-Due to a change in how GFPGAN is installed, this Apple silicon scenario uses the branch specified in ```CLONE_OPTIONS```.
-Other scenarios use the default branch of the repo.
+Due to a change in how GFPGAN is installed, this Apple silicon scenario uses (for now) a branch on this fork from before that refactoring took place.
+Other local scenarios have not been tested but may work with the appropriate requirements file.

 If your system is different adjust:
 - The platform to ```amd64``` (x86-64/Intel) or ```arm64``` (aarch64/ARM/Apple chip) depending on your architecture.